serverlessworkflow/specification/specification.md

 ## Specification Details

-Following sections provide a detailed description of all parts of the workflow model.
+Following sections provide a detailed descriptions of all parts of the workflow model.

 ### Workflow Model

-The Serverless Workflow model can be viewed as:
+The Serverless Workflow model is composed of:

-* Set of [functions](#Function-Definition) (services) that need to be called during workflow execution.
+* Set of [functions](#Function-Definition) (services) that need to be `invoked` during workflow execution.
-* Set of [events](#Event-Definition) that need to be consumed to start workflow instances or trigger functions, or be produced during workflow execution.
+* Set of [events](#Event-Definition) that need to be `consumed` to start workflow instances or trigger functions, or be `produced` during workflow execution.
 * Set of [states](#State-Definition) and [transitions](#Transitions) between them.
-States define the workflow control flow logic, manage data, and can reference defined functions and events.
+States define the workflow `control flow logic`, manage workflow data, and can reference defined functions and events.
+Transitions connect workflow states.

 The defined workflow model is a declarative language that can be used to model small or complex orchestrations for event-driven, serverless applications.